Family Names of the United Kingdom (FaNUK)

 Surname evolution and location

-Names still tend to cluster where they originated, so some that originated in the West Country can still be found in numbers in the region today, for example Batten, Clist, Keck, Yeo and Vagg."
+“Names still tend to cluster where they originated, so some that originated in the West Country can still be found in numbers in the region today, for example Batten, Clist, Keck, Yeo, and Vagg."

 Authoritative academic support

-- Principal investigator: Prof. Richard Coates
+- AHRC Principal Investigator: Professor Richard Coates

-- Research Associates: Dr Paul Cullen and Dr Duncan Probert
+- Research Fellow: Dr Paul Cullen

-- Research Assistant: Kate Hardcastle
+- Researcher: Kate Hardcastle

 - Project Coordinator: Deborah Cole